 What’s nice about The Dragon Trip is that our Adventure Leader gave us so many great suggestions of places to try out, and he joined in on a couple of our meals as well!

-Since he had first hand experience of all the best food spots that locals go to, we never felt like we were falling into a tourist trap when it came to where to eat.
+Since he had the first-hand experience of all the best food spots that locals go to, we never felt like we were falling into a tourist trap when it came to where to eat.

 You can tell that The Dragon Trip spent a lot of time researching, testing, and designing their itinerary for this trip.
 I loved that each day is well thought out and contained a good variety of different types of activities to suit all types of people.

-For example, on day 2 in Tokyo, we started the day off with a fun and slow(er) paced sushi making class.
-Then a couple hours later, we were in the middle of Akhihabara, Japan’s Electric Town, browsing through manga and vintage video game stores.
+For example, on day 2 in Tokyo, we started the day off with a fun and slow(er) paced sushi-making class.
+Then a couple of hours later, we were in the middle of Akihabara, Japan’s Electric Town, browsing through manga and vintage video game stores.